On riverbank reserve in Oxford Terrace behind Visitors Information Centre.

 The Kate Sheppard National Memorial is a large cast bronze depiction of women in New Zealand, flagged by two bronze plaques inscribed with the history of the Women’s Suffrage movement in New Zealand, mounted on a upright ornate concrete plinth.

 It was sculpted in 1993 by Margriet Windhausen.
 It was unveiled on 19 September 1993 and commemorates the centenary of women’s suffrage in New Zealand - the first self-governing country in the world to grant women the right to vote.

-Read more about the Kate Sheppard Memorial at the Christchurch City Libraries website
+Read more about the Kate Sheppard Memorial (external link) at the Christchurch City Libraries website